We’ve all heard the best way to learn a language is by speaking it and I would whole heatedly agree with this.

 A learning style is simply how you learn best and this can be applied to learning a language.
 Some people learn best by hearing, seeing or doing.
 Some people learn better in group settings while others learn better individually.
 Each person has their own learning style and by identifying your own learning style, you can then choose the best way to learn a language for you so that you will learn a language more efficiently and more quickly.
-A good language teacher will use a variety of teaching techniques that will hit on all the learning styles, and it should be fun at least some of the time (see 5 Fun Language Learning Techniques) but even if you don’t have a good language teacher, there are still things you can do on your own to help you learn a language.
-I didn’t have good language teachers, which is why I ended up Quitting German Language School.
+A good teacher will use a variety of teaching techniques that will hit on all the learning styles, and it should be fun at least some of the time (see 5 Fun Language Learning Techniques) but in reality this doesn’t always happen.
+But the goods news is even if you don’t have a good teacher, there are still things you can do on your own.
+I didn’t have good language teachers, which is why I ended up Quitting German School.

 I’ve been taking an Intensive German Course for the past 5 months and have been very frustrated with my progress.
 Normally I find school quite easy and am one of the “smart kids”, not so much in German class and it is driving me crazy.
 I know from my education background that aural learning is not my strong point but unfortunately a lot of aural teaching techniques are used to help students learn a language.

 The blue line shows my results.
 I am very high on the social, logical and physical traits.
-I was pleased to see that I scored so high on the social trait, since I am taking an Intensive German Course with other students.
-Based on my high social trait this is a better option for me than studying German by myself, so that is good news for my German language skills.
+I was pleased to see that I scored so high on the social trait, since my course involves interacting with other students.
+Based on my high social trait this is a better option for me than studying German by myself.

 I scored very low on the Aural trait, much lower than my peers as indicated by the red line for people ages 30-39 and the green line for people in Canada.
-Ah ha – that explains why I struggle to learn the German language!
-Obviously if I want to learn a language (and I really want to learn German, since I’m planning to live in Germany indefinitely) aural traits are going to be really important, but knowing this, I can give myself a break and spend more time Learning a Language by Reading Celebrity Magazines.
+Ah ha – that explains why I’m struggling to learn German!
+Obviously if I want to learn German – and I really do since I’m planning to live in Germany indefinitely, aural traits are going to be really important.
+Knowing this, I can give myself a break and spend more time Learning a Language by Reading Celebrity Magazines.
 I can also be aware that anything I’ve learned aurally, I will likely need to reinforce it using another learning style that meshes better for me.
 For example, if we were doing a listening exercise in my German class, I can make notes while listening.
 After class I could turn this into a social, logical or physical exercise which is how I learn better and will reinforce what I learned aurally.

 I would encourage anyone that wants to learn a language to do the free learning styles quiz at Learning Styles Online.
 This test is longer than other online learning style tests, but you can still complete it in under 10 minutes and it will give you a very comprehensive review of your learning style.
 It also provides more info on each learning style and learning techniques that are best for that learning style.
 For example, one of the suggestions it gives for people who score high on the social trait is role playing.
-I found this site very useful Please note this is an un-sponsored review of this website, I just happen to like it and think taking a few minutes to take the quiz will save you a lot of time if you are trying to learn a language.
+I found this site very useful.
+Note: This is an un-sponsored review of this website, I just happen to like it and think taking a few minutes to take the quiz to identify your learning style and then apply it will save you a lot of time regardless of what you’re trying to learn.